nejib1/php-aws-blocker/README.md

 To tackle this problem, I developed a PHP script that automatically retrieves the latest AWS IP ranges from Amazon's public JSON file.
 The script then updates the `iptables`  rules to <span style="text-decoration: underline;">**block**</span> these IP addresses.

+(The image above is a screenshot of the `iftop` command in linux in action. iftop is a tool used for monitoring network bandwidth in real-time)
 ## Prerequisites

 - PHP CLI